-To ensure the Purple Line light rail creates a place of opportunity for all who live, work and invest in the corridor through a commitment to increasing access via public transportation to housing choices, job and business opportunities, and communities that are vibrant and sustainable.
+To ensure the Purple Line light rail supports racially and economically equitable growth, with inclusive benefits for those who live, work and invest in the corridor through a commitment to increasing access via public transportation to housing choices, job and small business opportunities, and communities that are vibrant and sustainable.

 What We Do